amphp/socket/README.md

 It's a wrapper around `stream_socket_server` that gives useful error message on failures via exceptions.

 Once you're listening, accept clients using `Server::accept()`.
-It returns an `EncryptableSocket` that returns once a new client has been accepted.
+It returns a `Socket` that returns once a new client has been accepted.
 It's usually called within a `while` loop:

 ```php